 The markets served by Blonder Tongue are characterized by technological change, new product introductions, and evolving industry standards.
-To compete effectively in this environment, the Company must engage in ongoing research and development in order to (i) create new products, (ii) expand features of existing products to accommodate customer demand for greater capability, (iii) license new technologies, and (iv) acquire products incorporating technology that could not otherwise be developed quickly enough using internal resources.
-Research and development projects are often initially undertaken at the request of and in an effort to address the particular needs of the Company's customers and customer prospects, with the expectation or promise of substantial future orders.
+To compete effectively in this environment, the Company must engage in ongoing research and development in order to (i) create new products, (ii) expand features of existing products to accommodate customer demand for greater capability, (iii) license new technologies, (iv) acquire products incorporating technology that could not otherwise be developed quickly enough using internal resources and (v) acquire complementary products incorporating technology from third parties allowing internal resources to focus on higher-value strategic areas of research and development.
+Research and development projects are often initially undertaken at the request of or in an effort to address the particular needs of the Company's customers and customer prospects, with the expectation or promise of substantial future orders.
 Projects may also result from new technologies that become available, or new market applications of existing technology.
-In the new product development process, the vast experience of the Company's Engineering Group is leveraged to ensure the highest level of suitability and widest acceptance in the marketplace.
+In the new product development process, the vast experience of the Company's engineering group is leveraged to ensure the highest level of suitability and widest acceptance in the marketplace.
 Products tend to be developed in a functional building block approach that allows for different combinations of blocks to generate new relevant products.
 Additional research and development efforts are also continuously underway for the purpose of enhancing product quality and lowering production costs.
-For the acquisition of new technologies, the Company may rely upon technology licenses from third parties.
+This building block philosophy of research and development has recently been expanded upon since fourth quarter 2018 with several new hardware designs each yielding 3, 4 or even 5 different product models based on a single common design yielding the Company improved engineering cost efficiencies.
+For the acquisition of new technologies, the Company may rely upon technology licenses from third parties or customized derivative product development.
 The Company will also license technology if it can obtain technology more quickly, or more cost-effectively from third parties than it could otherwise develop on its own, or if the desired technology is proprietary to a third party.
-There were 17 employees in the research and development department of the Company at December 31, 2018, including three employees located at the Company's facility in Springboro, Ohio and four employees located at the Company's facility in Ft.
-Wayne, Indiana.
+There were 18 employees involved in the technical product definition, technology systems architecture and research and development departments of the Company at December 31, 2019, distributed among the Company's operating locations.